Shuaa-99/QuizApp-SwiftUi/README.md

 - **SwiftUI**: Declarative UI design for building a responsive and elegant interface.
 - **Xcode**: Integrated development environment for building and debugging the app.
 - **Swift**: Programming language for creating app logic and handling interactions.
-- **Combine**: Framework for managing app state and reactive programming.
-- **CoreGraphics**: For designing custom shapes and visual elements.
 - **UserDefaults**: To persist progress and save user data locally.
 - **SF Symbols**: For adding high-quality system icons to the app.
 - **Git & GitHub**: Version control and project management.